Why this comparison matters

 Pricing honesty

 If you only play pickleball, Side Out's free tier is a perfectly reasonable choice and the IAP layer is honest.
-Tally costs $3.99 up front which is meaningfully more than free, and the Coach's Report is behind a subscription.
+Tally is also free to download for scoring, with the Coach's Report behind an optional subscription.

 The real question is whether you play any other racquet sport.
-If yes, $3.99 for Tally is one purchase that covers all of them; otherwise you would buy or sign up for one app per sport.
+If yes, Tally covers all of them in one free app; otherwise you would install one app per sport.

 How to pick